viraltux/Forecast.jl/README.md

 * Estimates of world seaborne trade from AIS data collected by MarineTraffic; available at UN COMTRADE Monitor.

 Cerdeiro, Komaromi, Liu and Saeed (2020).
-Subset with imports and exports data for France, Germany and the United Kingdom from 2015-04-01 to 2021-05-02.[UN Comtrade Database](https://comtrade.un.org/data/ais)
+Subset with imports and exports data for France, Germany and the United Kingdom from 2015-04-01 to 2021-05-02.
+[UN Comtrade Database](https://comtrade.un.org/data/ais)

 * Large Earthquakes